 “Uh, now what do I do about dinner,” side of the brain.
 My peaceful and happy dinner with the kid’s image immediately popped (which I know was hardly reality anyway, and would get popped long before the table was even set, but a mom can dream).
 I’d literally just fist-bumped myself for finishing dinner at 10 am and was now at a meal loss.

 I’d already gotten away with a recent dish loaded with onions by grating them up into mush, which is a miserable experience and you do NOT want to do it right after you’ve applied smoky eye makeup (yeah, learned that the hard way), and the onions in this recipe were sizable chunks.
 Crunchy, perfectly flavorful, onion chunks.
 In other words, there was NO way I was getting away with passing off this dish as onion-free.

-Well, I served up the dinner that evening with a smile and per usual he was all ????????♂️ but he did eat a good amount of it despite his distaste for onions.
+Well, I served up the dinner that evening with a smile and per usual he did eat a good amount of it despite his distaste for onions.
 I did have to make him a separate dinner, though.
-The kids loved it so much so the asked for seconds and thirds!! ????????
+The kids loved it so much so the asked for seconds and thirds!

 - 1 tablespoon Coconut Oil

-- Heat the Coconut Oil in a medium-sized skillet over medium-high heat.
-Add the minced Garlic Cloves cook until they slightly brown and become fragrant about 2 minutes.
-Place Ground Turkey in the skillet to brown the meat.
-Season with Salt and Pepper and 1 teaspoon of Chili Powder.
+- Heat the coconut oil in a medium-sized skillet over medium-high heat.
+Add the minced garlic cloves cook until they are slightly brown and become fragrant for about 2 minutes.

 - Place the ground turkey in the same skillet to brown the meat.
 Season with 1 teaspoon of chili powder and use a spatula to break the meat into small bits as it browns.